Tunable cornerlike states in topological type-II hyperbolic lattices: Conclusion

 \section{Conclusion}

 In this work, we reveal the HOTI phases in type-II hyperbolic lattices based on the modified BHZ model and the BBH model.
 In contrast to type-I lattices, type-II hyperbolic lattices feature zero-energy cornerlike states on both boundaries whose locations can be independently controlled.
+Furthermore, owing to the identical number of sites on the inner and outer boundaries of type-II hyperbolic lattices, the cornerlike states localized on both boundaries exhibit a uniform response to variations in system size.
+This behavior contrasts with that of type-I hyperbolic lattices with an artificially introduced central hole or Euclidean lattices confined to an annular geometry.

 First, in the modified BHZ model, the number of zero-energy cornerlike states is controlled by the variation period of the Wilson mass term.
 For $\eta=2$, the system hosts eight zero-energy cornerlike states, with four localized on the inner and outer boundaries.
 The HOTI phase with eight zero-energy cornerlike states is characterized by the quadrupole moment.
 We further show that the spatial positions of the zero-energy cornerlike states can be controlled, enabling their relative shift between the inner and outer boundaries.
 The topology of such configurations is captured by a generalized quadrupole moment.
 When $\eta$ is increased to 4, the number of zero-energy cornerlike states increases to sixteen, corresponding to eight zero-energy cornerlike states on the inner and outer boundaries.
 It is noted that the HOTI phase with sixteen zero-energy cornerlike states is characterized by the generalized quadrupole moment.
 Moreover, we find that increasing the structural parameter $k$ can mitigate finite-size effects.
 Furthermore, we demonstrate that the zero-energy cornerlike states are topologically robust against weak disorder.